UAL-RE/ReBACH/README.md

 - Navigate to the root directory of ReBACH via the terminal and start the script by entering the command `python3 app.py .env.ini` or `python app.py .env.ini` depending on your system configuration (note: the script must be run using Python 3.9 or greater)
 - Informational and error output will occur in the terminal.
 The same output will be appeneded to a file in the logs location with today's date with some additional information and error logging occurring in the file
 - Final preservation package output will occur in the preservation location you specified in the env.ini file

+## Execution notes
+- ReBACH will attempt to fetch all items in the institutional instance.
+Items that are not published (curation_status != 'approved') will be ignored.
+- Items that are embargoed are also fetched however due to limitations in the API, only the latest version can be fetched until the embargo expires or is removed.
+- When processing collections, ReBACH records which items are part of the collection.
+However, to avoid duplication, it does not attempt to fetch the content of the items within the collection.
+- If an item encounters errors, it will not be processed an any partial files are deleted in preservation staging storage